 The first major area is in animal psychology practice.
 They will find work in zoos and aquariums, circuses, animal training centers, shelters and animal rescue centers and vets practices.
 These individuals work directly with animals, training them, studying them and engaging in courses of treatment.
 Some work for hire for homeowners training problem pets and helping animals get through psychological difficulties (for example, stress, anxiety and anger issues for pets that previously suffered abuse).

 The second area is in academic research, either in developing treatments for practitioners or in understanding animal psychology for the benefit of conservation or promoting environmental practices.
 Researching animal behavior is a traditional area of naturalism, especially in relation to other species.

 The third is in teaching, although at colleges at universities they may overlap with academic research.
 Teaching helps the veterinarians and researchers of the next generation to gain knowledge and build on existing research.

 What Is the Average Animal Psychologist Salary?

 The industry is still growing with no category with BLS.
-At 2017, employment and salary websites Glass Door, Indeed, PayScale and others reported an average salary of all psychologists of $80,208 at 2016.
 Animal psychologists require the same levels of education as a human psychologist, especially when offering therapy and psychology services direct to the patient.
-However, the salary range is dependent on demand and the level of ability.
-Mental health technicians earn an average of $45,567 while psychiatrists earn an average of $168,130.
+According to the BLS, psychologists earn a median salary of $82,180.*

 Animal Psychology Jobs & Job Description